peckwood/d171212_producing_web_service_webapp_without_spring_boot_multiple_operations_multiple_artifacts/README.md

 - I used org.codehaus.mojo.jaxb2-maven-plugin plugin, only uncomment the goal tag when you need to generating java classes, or it will generate java classes inside target folder and report errors
 - Use mvn clean package to generate, the whole process will fail if there are already generated classes in main, that is fine, as the generation should complete successfully
-- If the plugin reports some error like `Invocation failed`, it is probablly because it cannot acess the wsdl
+- If the plugin reports some error like `Invocation failed`, it is probablly because it cannot access the wsdl

 > [followed this concretepage guide](https://www.concretepage.com/spring-4/spring-4-soap-web-service-producer-consumer-example-with-tomcat#download)
+>
+> see also the other project [d171202-producting-web-service-spring-boot-soap-wsdl](https://github.com/peckwood/d171202-producting-web-service-spring-boot-soap-wsdl)